-The lambda symbol seems to be one of the most controversial of symbols in regards to its meaning.
-There are several differing opinions as to why the lambda was chosen as a gay symbol and what it really means.
+The lambda symbol seems to be one of the most controversial symbols concerning its meaning.
+There are several differing opinions as to why the lambda was chosen as a gay symbol and what it means.
 However, most sources agree on a few things:

 The lambda was first chosen as a gay symbol when it was adopted in 1970 by the New York Gay Activists Alliance.
 It became the symbol of their growing movement of gay liberation.
 In 1974, the lambda was subsequently adopted by the International Gay Rights Congress held in Edinburgh, Scotland.
 As their symbol for lesbian and gay rights, the lambda became internationally popular.

-In addition, the labrys also played a part in ancient mythology.
-Demeter, the goddess of the earth, used a labrys as her sceptor.
+Also, the labrys played a part in ancient mythology.
+Demeter, the goddess of the earth, used a labrys as her scepter.
 Rites associated with the worship of the Demeter, as well as Hecate (the goddess of the underworld), are believed to have involved lesbian sex.